Posted by ESC on February 18, 2002

 "I wonder what defense attorney Mark Stanziano would have said if asked to define the term 'wigger,' which he used to describe one of the victims during his closing statements in Ricky Sherroan's murder trial.

-The 'wigger' comment infers that any white person adopting the clothing style and posturing of the African-American hip-hop culture is a low-life and a criminal, or specifically, a 'white nigger,' from which 'wigger' derives.
+The 'wigger' comment infers that any white person adopting the clothing style and posturing of the African-American hip-hop culture is a low-life and a criminal, or specifically, a 'white [word removed in order to comply with Google's Publisher Policy],' from which 'wigger' derives.

 Putting blackface on an alleged white criminal insulted all African-Americans in that courtroom, whether employees, jurors or spectators.